 Bad Fuse Will Cause a Walker Mower Not to Start

 Your Walker lawn mower uses fuses to protect your mower’s electrical system.
 The fuses are located under the seat panel.

 Solution: Replace your blown fuse.
-Use a fuse with the same amperage of the fuse you are replacing.
+Use a fuse with the same amperage as the fuse you are replacing.
 If you continue to blow fuses, you should bring your Walker mower to your local repair shop or your local Walker mower dealership to troubleshoot the root cause of the electrical failure.